dwaynobaggins/Greenspark/README.md

      npm install

+NB: Don't forget to go into the project folder before install!

-## Run the project on localhost:5173/
+## Run the project on localhost

      npm run dev